Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Our Hands-on Experience:Plans and Pricing

-Lastly, the AT&T Unlimited Premium® PL plan starts at $85.99 per month and includes everything from the EL plan.
-It also includes truly unlimited high-speed data access, 60 GB of hotspot data, unlimited talk, text, and data in 20 Latin American countries, and 4K Ultra HD streaming.
+Lastly, the AT&T Unlimited Premium PL plan starts at $85.99 per month for one line and includes everything from the Extra plan.
+It also features truly unlimited premium data, 100 GB of hotspot data, coverage in 19 Latin American countries, and 4K Ultra HD streaming.

-The biggest downside to these plans is that they require contracts ranging from 12 to 24 months.
+All of these plans come with a $35 activation fee.
+You can sign up for multiple lines to save — each additional line reduces the per-line cost.
+The biggest downside is that plans require contracts ranging from 12 to 24 months.
 After this initial period has ended, you can switch to a month-to-month plan.

 Senior-Friendly Features